-Symbols of the Uttarakhand state, a state of North India, also describes the identity associated with the state.
+Symbols of the Uttarakhand state, a state of North India, also describe the identity associated with the state.
 Each country or state has its own emblem that identifies the cultural, natural heritage associated with it and its people’s identities.

 Symbols of the Uttarakhand state